 One French research team raised safety questions, but their much-criticized 2012 study linking genetically modified corn to rat tumors was retracted in 2013 by the scientific publisher, who cited weak evidence supporting the conclusions.

 Even the food police say they are safe: The Center for Science in the Public Interest, a well-known critic of food companies and artificial and unhealthy ingredients in foods, has not opposed genetically modified foods, on the basis that there's no evidence they are harmful.

 Though what we are eating now appears safe, the main concerns for the future would be new genetically engineered foods — from the United States or abroad — that somehow become allergenic or toxic through the engineering process.
 The FDA says the foods they have evaluated to this point have not been any more likely to cause an allergic or toxic reaction than foods from traditionally bred plants.

 Unlike animals, the FDA is not required to approve genetically engineered crops for consumption.
-However, most companies will go through a voluntary safety review process with FDA before they put them on the market.
+However, most companies will go through a voluntary safety review process before they put them on the market.

-There are clear benefits for the agricultural industry — the crops that are engineered to ward off pests or to tolerate herbicides, for example.
+There are clear benefits for the agricultural industry — the crops that are resistant to pesticides and herbicides, for example.
 And companies like Monsanto that produce modified seeds say their technologies will be needed to feed a rising world population as they engineer crops to adapt to certain climates and terrains.

 There is an escalating political fight between the labeling advocates and the food industry, which has dug in against labeling.
 In the absence of a federal labeling standard, GMO opponents have gone to the states to try to get a patchwork of labeling laws approved — a move that could eventually force a national standard.